mgax/foss4gcee2013-pygis/steps/c2-calculate-density.rst

 Step C2 - calculate density
 ===========================
-Calculate hiker density for each park.
+Calculate hiker density (people per square kilometer) for each park.
+We make use of the fact that `stereo70` coordinates are measured in meters;
+the calculated area is good enough for our purpose.

 .. code:: python